Oreoluwa-IVT/ArduinoCommunication/README.md

-# Board Communication Examples
+# Board Communication Examples (Arduino Only for now )

-This repository contains code examples for different communication protocols between different development board E.g MSP430,arduino ,ESP32.
+This repository contains code examples for different communication protocols between different development board E.g MSP430,arduino ,ESP32.majorly
 ## SPI Communication

 The SPI (Serial Peripheral Interface) protocol is commonly used for communication between microcontrollers and peripherals.
 The SPI folder contains the following examples: